Last Exile: Anime

 Last Exile premiered in Japan on April 8, 2003, and aired on TV Tokyo until the airing of its final episode on September 30.
 A total of 13 DVD compilations were released by Victor Entertainment from July 23, 2003 to July 21, 2004.
 A complete seven-disc boxed set was released on November 21, 2004.
-The deluxe edition of this set included a model of Tatiana's and Alister's red vanship, a short story on the fictional Battle of Otranto, unpublished articles on the series, and illustrations by character designer Range Murata.
+The deluxe edition of this set included a model of Tatiana's and Alister's red vanship, a short story on the fictional Battle of Otranto; unpublished articles on the series, and illustrations by character designer Range Murata.

-After receiving a respectable amount of attention in the United States, Pioneer Entertainment (later Geneon Entertainment) licensed the series in June 2003, two months after the first episode aired in Japan, and the first compilation DVD was released on November 18.
+Pioneer Entertainment (later Geneon Entertainment) licensed the series in June 2003, two months after the first episode aired in Japan; and the first compilation DVD was released on November 18.
 TechTV premiered the series in English during its Anime Unleashed programming block on March 8, 2004.
-The first thirteen episodes aired nightly until March 14, and remaining episodes premiered on December 6 after channel was merged into G4techTV, with new episodes airing each weeknight until the series concluded on December 22.
+The first thirteen episodes aired nightly until March 14; and remaining episodes premiered on December 6 after channel was merged into G4techTV, with new episodes airing each weeknight until the series concluded on December 22.
 All 26 episodes were also aired in a marathon broadcast on Christmas Day.
 AZN Television and G4techTV Canada also broadcast the series in 2007.
-After Geneon ceased distribution of its licensed titles in North America, rights to the series were transferred to Funimation, and a four-disc boxed set was released on May 5, 2009, and again on June 14, 2011, under the "Anime Classics" line.
+After Geneon ceased distribution of its licensed titles in North America, rights to the series were transferred to Funimation; and a four-disc boxed set was released on May 5, 2009; and again on June 14, 2011, under the "Anime Classics" line.

 ADV Films originally owned the license for the series' English release in the United Kingdom until its parent company's shutdown in 2009.
 It was then relicensed by Manga Entertainment, while distribution rights in Australia and New Zealand are owned by Madman Entertainment.
-Last Exile is also licensed for regional language release in France, Germany, Sweden, Russia, and Taiwan.
+Last Exile is also licensed for regional language release in France; Germany; Sweden; Russia; and Taiwan.
 It has been hosted at the streaming media website Crunchyroll.

-On February 1, 2011, Gonzo revealed that a new Last Exile anime was planned titled Last Exile -Fam, The Silver Wing-, described as "a new series of Last Exile [with] new story, [main] characters, and mechanical designs."
+On February 1, 2011, Gonzo revealed that a new Last Exile anime was planned titled Last Exile -Fam, the Silver Wing-; described as "a new series of Last Exile [with] new story, [main] characters, and mechanical designs."
 Koichi Chigira and Hitomi Kuroishi returned to direct and score the anime, respectively.
 The series aired in Japan from October 15, 2011 to March 24, 2012 and was also simulcasted on the same day in Asia by Animax Asia, making it the fifth anime to be simulcasted the same time as its Japanese premiere on the channel, after Tears to Tiara, Fullmetal Alchemist: Brotherhood, Inuyasha: The Final Act, and Maid Sama!.
 Funimation licensed the series for streaming and home video release and simulcast the series as it aired.
-A film adaptation of the series, titled Last Exile -Fam, The Silver Wing-: Over the Wishes, was released in theaters on February 6, 2016.
+A film adaptation of the series, titled Last Exile: Fam, the Silver Wing: Over the Wishes, was released in theaters on February 6, 2016.
 The film recompiles the events of the television series with some newly animated footage.